Draft Hero Walkthrough

 - Double-check your league settings, scoring and draft spot which will all be located in the center of the screen when your league is clicked on.

-- Once your settings are confirmed, select the blue "Draft Now" button from the top right and get to drafting!
+- Once your settings are confirmed, select the "Draft APP" button from the top right and get to drafting!

 NOTE: If you are a Classic Subscriber, you do not have access to league import (Step 4) nor live draft sync.
 To add a league, you must click on "Add My League" and select on of the many site template choices.
 Then you can go straight to Step 5.
 To access league import and draft sync to all league sites, you must upgrade to the Pro plan.